maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Feedback early and often ##

-Clarify Specifications and validate solution outlines continuously to avoid the only check being review once code is already written
+Clarify Specifications and validate solution outlines continuously to avoid the only check being a review once code is already written

 Use Pair Programming for continuous review

+Use TDD for continuous feedback

 ## Continuous delivery ##

+CD delivers measurable outcomes quickly

 Small batches mean issues can be detected and fixed cheaply

-CD delivers measurable outcomes quickly

 supports our principle of feeding back early and often